edgedb/edgedb/docs/cli/edgedb.rst

 :cli:synopsis:`-h, --help`
     Show help about the command and exit.

+:cli:synopsis:`-V, --version`
+    Print version.

+:cli:synopsis:`-c <query>`
+    Execute a query instead of starting REPL (alias to ``edgedb query``)

+:cli:synopsis:`-j, --json`
+    Turn on JSON output for the queries (single JSON list per query).

+:cli:synopsis:`-t, --tab-separated`
+    Turn on tab-separated output mode for the queries.
+This only works with shallow (without nested shapes) object shapes.

+:cli:synopsis:`-I <name>, --instance=<name>`
+    Specifies the named instance to connect too.
+The actual connection parameters are stored in ``$HOME/.edgedb/credentials`` and are usually created by ``edgedb server init`` or similar commands.

 :cli:synopsis:`-H <hostname>, --host=<hostname>`
     Specifies the host name of the machine on which the server is running.
     If :cli:synopsis:`<hostname>` begins with a slash (``/``), it is used